 Research Assistantships & Teaching Assistantships

-Stipends for beginning Research Assistants in the Dept. of Atmospheric Sciences are detailed in the Variable Rate RA Salary Schedule on the Graduate School’s website.
+Students who maintain satisfactory progress in the program are supported with a stipend or fellowship.
+The stipend for beginning Research Assistants in the Dept. of Atmospheric Sciences in 2019-2020 is $33,432 not including an anticipated salary increase in July 2020.
 Out-of-state tuition is waived and in-state tuition is paid for Research Assistants, as is medical, visual and dental insurance.
 Students are expected to work half-time, 20 hours per week, on research during the academic year, and full-time during the summer.
 RA and TA appointments are governed by a contract between the UW and the GSEAC/UAW – more info may be found here.

 Graduate students are required to serve as Teaching Assistants for one or two quarters.
 The first quarter in which a student serves as a TA usually occurs during their second graduate year.
 The TA stipend will be at the same rate as the student’s research assistantship.
 The current compensation for a reader/grader is $20 per hour.

 Fellowships and Other Funding Opportunities

 There are a number of external funding opportunities available to graduate students in the atmospheric sciences.
 All potential and current graduate students are encouraged to apply.

 American Meteorological Society (AMS) Fellowships – American Meteorological Society fellowships and scholarships help further the education of outstanding graduate and undergraduate students pursuing a career in the atmospheric and related oceanic or hydrologic sciences.